Try this tasty, nourishing African Sweet Potato Stew with carrots, bell peppers, fresh herbs and curry powder.

 - 1 cup dried chickpeas , soaked overnight and cooked until tender.
 Alternatively use 1 can of chickpeas

-- 4 tbsp fresh herbs , chopped.
+- 4 tablespoon fresh herbs , chopped.
 You can use mint, sage and marjoram.
 Cilantro or even basil would be great here too.

 - 3 tablespoon peanut butter

 - 2 teaspoon curry powder (I used some Rajma masala I had on hand, but any curry powder would do for this)